Cupertino High School

-Cupertino High School, colloquially referred to as "Tino", "CHS", is a four-year comprehensive public high school located near the Rancho Rinconada and Fairgrove neighborhoods of Cupertino, California, USA.
+Cupertino High School, colloquially referred to as "Tino", is a four-year comprehensive public high school located near the Rancho Rinconada and Fairgrove neighborhoods of Cupertino, California, USA.
 The school serves mostly suburban residential and areas in eastern Cupertino, southern Santa Clara, and west San Jose.

 Cupertino High School is part of the Fremont Union High School District along with Monta Vista High School, Lynbrook High School, Fremont High School, and Homestead High School.
-Two main feeder schools, Lawson Middle School and Hyde Middle School, are the closest middle schools.
+Two main feeder schools, Lawson Middle School and Hyde Middle School, are the closest middle schools and are both part of the Cupertino Union School District.
 The school serves the areas of Sunnyvale, Santa Clara, San Jose and Cupertino.

 Cupertino High is accredited by the Western Association of Schools and Colleges.

 History

 Cupertino High School opened on September 15, 1958, with a student population of 694 ninth and tenth graders and 28 staff members, with George Fernandez as principal.
 At its inception, Cupertino High originally contained four classroom buildings, a school office, and a cafeteria.
 Other buildings weren't fully complete at the time of its opening, leaving vacant lots at the back of the school as well as its sides.

 In 1971, Robert L. Gomez and a group of family started the Tournament of Bands: an annual event where high school marching bands come together and compete.

 In 2009, in an effort to increase sustainability, the school built solar panels in the front staff parking lot.

 In 2010, most of the athletic fields were gradually demolished one by one.

 On January 3, 2014, the renovated school building opened to the public, connected to the original gym and theater.
 It is made up of new bathrooms, a library, a new computer lab, and a new cafeteria.
 The main office was replaced along with the guidance and counseling offices.

 In 2017, Cupertino High opened two new buildings (6000-7000) that include new classrooms, lawns, and a mini-quad within the building's center.
 The building consists of 22 classrooms, a Career and Technical Education lab and six modern science classrooms.

 In 2020, the school building closed due to the COVID-19 pandemic and transitioned into remote learning.
 2020 spring semester grades were changed to the Pass / No Pass system.
 The school reopened for the 2021 - 2022 school year.
-As of March 2022, the mask mandate has been removed in response to the California law.
+In March 2022, the mask mandate was removed in response to changes in California law.

-As of 2024, Bill Schloss is the current principal of Cupertino High School.
-The enrollment is currently 2112 students.
+From 2024 to 2026, Bill Schloss served as the principal of Cupertino High School.
+The enrollment was, in 2024, 2,112 students.
+The school's current principal, as of 2026, is Yukari Salazar.
+Over the same time period from 2024 to 2026, the school's enrollment declined to around 1,800 students.